 The Labour Relations Agency (LRA) offers free, confidential and impartial advice on all employment rights issues.

-You can get more information on Health and Safety issues from the Health and Safety Executive for Northern Ireland (HSENI).
-You can also call the HSENI.
-You can also call the HSENI freephone helpline on 0800 0320 121.
+You can get more information on Health and Safety issues by phoning the Health and Safety Executive for Northern Ireland (HSENI) helpline.

-If you are a member of a trade union, you can get help, advice and support from them.
+If you're a member of a trade union, you can get help, advice and support from them.